jai-mr/Session/S10/README.md

 Registered email id : jaideepmr@gmail.com</br>

 **Objective:***</br>
-Re-writing the network as in link such that it is similar to the network we wrote in the class
+Re-writing the network as in link such that it is similar to the network we wrote in the class</br>
 	https://github.com/kentaroy47/vision-transformers-cifar10/blob/main/models/vit.py

 	 i.
 All parameters are the same as the network we wrote